 Modi’s Balakot remark, prima facie a poll code violation: Poll officer

-New Delhi, Apr 11: The comments made by Prime Minister Narendra Modi on the Balakot air strike during an election rally is prima facie a poll code violation, the District Electoral Officer of Osmanabad has said.
+New Delhi, Apr 11: The comments made by Prime Minister Narendra Modi on the Balakot air strike during an election rally is prima facie a poll code violation, the District Electoral Officer (DEO) of Osmanabad has said.

 Modi in an appeal to first time voters in Latur, Maharashtra had urged them to dedicate their votes to the brave soldiers who carried out the Balakot strike and to the braves martyred in the Pulwama attack.